The Bucket List

 What’s a Morgan Freeman movie without a rambling introductory voiceover that muses about the profundity of life and death?
 This I wondered as I climbed over the legs of an immobile Baby Boomer couple to my second-row seat in a theater jam-packed with senior citizens.
 As the house lights dimmed for the 4:30 showing of The Bucket List, two revelations struck me:

+1) Morgan Freeman no longer stars in movies without narrating.
+His gravelly voice is his greatest asset.
 2) Old people will flock to theaters on a Friday – but only to watch a movie featuring two equally old actors.

 While defending in court his hospital’s stingy handling of patients, cantankerous billionaire Edward Cole (Jack Nicholson) suffers from a severe bout of coughing until blood spurts onto his handkerchief.
 In a karmic twist of fate, Cole’s doctors diagnose him with cancer, forcing a prolonged stay in his own hospital.
 At first, he despises his roommate, a wise auto mechanic with an encyclopedic knowledge of world history (Freeman).
 But when the two learn that they will both die within six months – a year if they’re lucky – they bond as friends and create a list of experiences they plan on sharing before they bite the dust.
 Skydiving; visiting the pyramids of Ancient Egypt; driving sexy cars; yada yada yada, you know the drill.